programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

     ## # ... with 55 more rows, and 2 more variables: established <int>,
     ## #   sponsorship <chr>

-As you can observe, this dataset contains the name of the college, its original name, the city and state it was founded, when the college was established, and its sponsorship.
-As we discussed earlier, before we can work with a dataset.
-It is important to think about how to organize the data.
-Lets see if any of our data is not in a "tidy" format.
-Do you see any cells that do not match the three critireia for tidy data?
+As you can observe, this dataset contains the current name of the college, its original name, the city and state where it was founded, when the college was established, and its sponsorship.
+As we discussed earlier, before we can work with a dataset, it is important to think about how to organize the data.
+Let's see if any of our data is not in a "tidy" format.
+Do you see any cells that do not match the three criteria for tidy data?

 If you guessed the sponsorship of Harvard, you are correct.
 In addition to noting the original sponsorship, it also mentions that it changed